Malak-Alaabiad/MY_OWN_CHATBOT/README.md

 - Incorporating speech-to-text and text-to-speech capabilities for voice interaction.
 - Enhancing the chatbot with more advanced AI features, like emotion detection or sentiment analysis.
 - Expanding the dataset to provide richer responses and support more diverse questions.

-## Contributions

-Feel free to fork this repository and contribute by submitting pull requests.
-For major changes, please open an issue first to discuss what you would like to change.